-At the high-school level, financial rewards - in particular the Kentucky Educational Excellence Scholarship - should be weighted to provide students with greater incentives to take more rigorous courses.
+At the high school level, financial rewards - in particular the Kentucky Educational Excellence Scholarship - should be weighted to provide students with greater incentives to take more rigorous courses.
 Under current law, a student can score a 15 on the ACT and still receive KEES Scholarship funds.
-The Chamber supports raising this score to more accurately reflect the minimum score needed for admission to Kentucky's postsecondary institutions.
+The Chamber supports raising this score to more accurately reflect the minimum score needed for admission to Kentucky's postsecondary institutions. that will assist students who are struggling in the standard high school setting to complete a high school degree and to matriculate toward certificate and postsecondary degree programs.